gnist-dev/herodot/examples/example.typ

 = Example with day and month fields

-In previous example it is only the year field that is being set for the events, here the day and month field are also set.
+In the previous example it is only the year field that is being set for the events, here the day and month field are also set.

 #let date-distiction = timeline(